 - Plane deep-cleaned daily

 - Changes to food service

-The latest news for planning travel during COVID-19
+5. Read the latest news about planning travel during COVID-19

 - Flying in 2020: A step-by-step journey through airports

-Being in any public space with other people, including while travelling, will increase your risk of exposure to the coronavirus.
-There are ways to reduce your risk and make travelling safer for yourself and others, such as wearing a mask and maintaining a distance of two metres from others.
-You should postpone travel if you or a travel companion feel unwell.
+Being in any public space with other people will increase your risk of exposure to COVID-19, and that includes travelling.
+That said, travel providers know this and have put extra measures in place to limit this.
+There are also things you can do to reduce the risk and make travelling safer for yourself and others.
+For example, wear a mask and stay two metres away from people who aren’t in your bubble.
+If you or your travel buddy feel unwell, postpone your trip.

 Want to read more?